Founding Grateful Dead band member Bob Weir dies aged 78

 Founding Grateful Dead band member Bob Weir has died aged 78, it has been announced.

-According to a statement on the guitarist and singer’s Instagram page, Weir “succumbed to underlying lung issues”.
+According to a statement on the guitarist and singer’s Instagram page, Weir “succumbed to underlying lung issues” following a battle with cancer.

 “It is with profound sadness that we share the passing of Bobby Weir,” the statement said.